ScaleX-Protocol/indexer/README.md

-# 📊 GTX CLOB DEX Indexer
+# 📊 ScaleX CLOB DEX Indexer

 > 🚀 Supercharge your DEX experience with real-time order book data indexing

-A high-performance blockchain indexer powered by [Ponder](https://ponder.sh) that processes events from the GTX CLOB DEX (Central Limit Order Book Decentralized Exchange).
+A high-performance blockchain indexer powered by [Ponder](https://ponder.sh) that processes events from the ScaleX CLOB DEX (Central Limit Order Book Decentralized Exchange).
 It also exposes a real‑time WebSocket API so front‑ends can stream depth, trades, tickers, and personal order reports without polling.

 ## 🌟 Overview

-This indexer is the backbone of the GTX CLOB DEX, processing and storing on-chain events in real-time.
+This indexer is the backbone of the ScaleX CLOB DEX, processing and storing on-chain events in real-time.
 It maintains a structured database of all trading activities and market data for seamless DeFi operations.

 ## 🔧 Core Components